-According to the best information available, there is no history of dam failure in Duval County or either participating jurisdiction.
-The jurisdictions elected to address this hazard because of the possibility that dam and / or levee failure may become a local issue within the current planning period.
+According to the best information available, there is no history of dam failure in Duval County or any of the jurisdictions.
+Duval County elected to address this hazard because of the possibility that dam and / or levee failure may become a local issue within the current planning period.